-Firm assets as of December 31, 2017 have been revised resulting in an increase of 15% from what was previously reported.
+[†]Firm assets as of December 31, 2017 have been revised resulting in an increase of 15% from what was previously reported.

-Note A: Pure gross-of-fees performance returns are presented as supplemental \Internal dispersion is not presented for periods of less than a full year, or for annual periods that information and do not reflect the deduction of any trading costs, fees, or expenses. include less than 5 accounts for the full year.
+Note A: Pure gross-of-fees performance returns are presented as supplemental information and do not reflect the deduction of any trading costs, fees, or expenses.
 Therefore, returns will be reduced by advisory and other expenses.